CenterDevice/ceres/docs/ceres.1.md

   Attention: This will overwrite the entire configuration file and thus, comments will be lost and any order of elements will change.

+### centerdevice upload [*options*] *FILE*

+  *FILE*
+  : file to upload

+  --author *author*
+  : Sets author of document

+  -c, --collection *collection*...
+  : Set collection id to add document to

+  -f, --filename *filename*
+  : Sets filename of document different from original filename

+  -m, --mime-type *mime-type*
+  Sets the mime type of document; will be guest if not specified

+  -t, --tag *tags*...
+  : Sets tag for document

+  --title *title*
+  : Sets title of document

 ## CONSUL